-3.5 Right of recovery of PAYE paid by the employer
+4.5 Right of recovery of PAYE paid by the employer

 The employer has the right to recover the PAYE on the deemed remuneration from the director.
-This recovery may be from future remuneration payable to the director.
+This recovery may, in addition to any other right of recovery, be deducted from any amount which is or may become payable by the employer to the director.
 However, the company can arrange with the director to recover the PAYE on the deemed remuneration from the director's current remuneration.

-3.6 Details on the IRP 5
+4.6 Details on the IRP 5